The best hotels in Byron Bay

 The free Byron Bay Train (yes, it's electric and runs on solar) connects the town centre to Belongil every 30 minutes from roughly 8am to 6pm.
 For Tallow Beach or the hinterland villages like Bangalow (20 minutes inland), you'll need a car or the 640 bus.
 Taxis and rideshares are available but expensive by Australian standards, expect $15-25 for a 10-minute ride during peak hours.

-Byron Bay's best neighborhoods
+Byron Bay's best hotel regions

 Town Centre is where most people land and where the best value sits.
 But if you're willing to spend more, Wategos Beach and Tallow Beach will completely change the experience.